renzon/gaeforms/README.md

 This property is used to distinguish from ordinary String property.
 When used, the form will validate the field as an email, using EmailField.

+## IntegerBounded

+This property can be used as substitute of Integer property.
+It differ from the original one by the following extra options:

+* upper: indicate the maximum allowed value.
+* lower: indicate the minimum allowed value.